- 8 hours

 What is included in the cost?

-The price of the tours, expert guide, hotel pick-up and transfer from Paris to Versailles as well as the entrance to the Palace, the Gardens, and the Trianon estate.
+The price of the tour, expert guide, hotel pick-up and transfer from Paris to Versailles as well as the entrance to the Palace, the Gardens, and the Trianon estate.
 We purchase dated and timed reservations which offer priority access to the Palace.
 Your guide will have them on hand.
 If you choose to take the train to Versailles, the cost of tickets is not included.
 The cost of lunch is not included.

 Where does the tour end?